Click the Image below to read our 2012 Grant Report

 Activision recently supported a great initiative started by the US Chamber of Commerce by donating $10,000 in the name of the Call of Duty Endowment.
 Last week, the Call of Duty Endowment saw firsthand the effects of the donation by traveling to Chicago as a key sponsor of the official kick off for the US Chamber of Commerce’s veteran’s career fairs.
 The Chamber has committed to hosting 100 job fairs for veterans and their spouses across the country.
 There were over 100 companies in attendance and over 1,000 veterans walked through the doors during this one day event.
 Throughout the day, the Call of Duty Endowment had a chance to talk to some veterans and even employers about the reasons veterans are great assets to any company team.
 Click here to watch the video!

-On March 11, 2011, the Call of Duty Endowment announced $500,000 in grants to be given to five deserving organizations working to train, educate and place returning service members and wounded warriors back in the workforce.
+On March 11, 2011, the Call of Duty Endowment announced $500,000 in grants to be given to four deserving organizations working to train, educate and place returning service members and wounded warriors back in the workforce.
 The announcement came on the heels of the U.S. Bureau of Labor Statistics’ (BLS) yearly Veterans’ Employment Summary.
 “It is a great honor to support these organizations that are training and placing our military men and women in 21st century careers,” said Bobby Kotick, CEO of Activision Blizzard, Inc. “For those who give selflessly to defend our freedom, we must continue to increase the public’s awareness of this problem, and we must work together with businesses around the country to find our heroes fulfilling and sustainable jobs.”
-The five grant recipients each received $100,000 to assist them in their efforts with career training and job placement throughout the country.
+The four grant recipients each received $100,000 to assist them in their efforts with career training and job placement throughout the country.

 For more information on the organizations and their employment training programs, follow the links below.